CaDil91/RecipeTracker/README.md

 - Error handling keeps form editable with Snackbar
 - **All 73 tests passing** with TDD approach (Red → Green → Refactor)

-#### 🔄 Story 11: Delete Functionality & MD3 Polish
+#### ✅ Story 11: Delete Functionality
-**User Story:** As a user, I want to delete recipes from the detail screen and have a polished, professional-looking interface.
+**User Story:** As a user, I want to delete recipes from the detail screen with a confirmation prompt.

-**Features:** (Not Started)
+**Features:** (Completed)
-- Delete button in header with confirmation
+- ✅ Delete button in header (VIEW and EDIT modes, excluded from CREATE)
-- Material Design 3 refinement
-- Smooth animations
+- ✅ Confirmation dialog before deletion ("Delete Recipe?
+Are you sure...")
+- ✅ DELETE mutation with TanStack Query
+- ✅ Success: navigate back to list with "Recipe deleted successfully!" snackbar
+- ✅ Error: stay on screen with error snackbar
+- ✅ Cache invalidation on successful deletion
+- ✅ Comprehensive error handling (API 500/404, network failures)
-- Remove old AddRecipeScreen
+- ✅ Old AddRecipeScreen removed (completed in Story 9)
+- **Unit Tests: 85/85 passing** (13 new delete tests)
+- **Integration Tests: 25/25 passing** (3 new delete tests)
+- **Total: 110 tests passing** with full TDD approach (Red → Green → Refactor)

 #### 🔄 Story 12: Optimistic Updates
 **User Story:** As a user, I want instant feedback when I create, update, or delete recipes so the app feels fast and responsive.